Srinidhi625/Getting-and-Cleaning-data-final-project/README.md

 2.'  run_analysis.R'   must be saved to the working directory.

 3. The packages 'data.frame' and 'reshape2' are required before running the script

+##The codebook for this project is in the file codebook.md